Chapter 1:

 It didn't take long until Audra finally realized that, no, she wasn't going to be able to fit everything on her bike.
 They'd barely made progress after half an hour, and Zephyr could tell her patience was running thin.

-He watched as she tried to secure stuff to the bike's frame again, only to fall off moments later.
+He watched as she tried to secure a box to the bike's frame again, only to tumble off moments later.

 "It was a good attempt.
-However, I think trying to lug the stove around was where it fell apart."
+However, I think the stove was where it started to fall apart."

 "Fine, I admit it—there's no way I can get this all to work.
 But what am I supposed to do now?
 I need all this stuff to live."